souzaty/HEELJ-Theme-2018/README.md

 Shortcodes developed for the template, these shortcodes are located in: _functions/shortcodes.php_

-**[noticias_home_heelj]:** shortcode inserted in the home with the most recent news arranged in 3 columns.
+**[noticias_home]:** shortcode inserted in the home with the most recent news arranged in 3 columns.
 It includes: _Post thumbnail, Post title, Post excerpt and button read more_

 **[contato_sidebar]:** Description..